-- Zoom Class Sessions: We will hold live Zoom class sessions each Wednesday at 1:00 p.m.
-These sessions will be also recorded and posted on Canvas for viewing at a later time. - If you are not able to join the Zoom sessions live, be sure to view the recordings at: Pages>Archived Zoom Recordings. - Office Hours: Following each live Zoom session, and by appointment.
-For an appointment, email: adamsandel@yahoo.com. - Course Updates: The instructor will communicate with students via Announcements on Canvas and email.
-Log onto Canvas a few times per week to check for Announcements and to review assignments and due dates in Modules.

-- Course Contact: Students will turn in assignments and essays via Canvas.
+- Zoom Class Sessions: We will hold live Zoom class sessions each Tuesday at 11:00 a.m.
+These sessions will be also recorded and posted on Canvas for viewing at a later time. - If you are not able to join the Zoom sessions live, be sure to view the recordings at: Pages>Archived Zoom Recordings. - Course Updates: The instructor will communicate with students via Announcements on Canvas and email.
+Log onto Canvas a few times per week to check for Announcements and to review assignments and due dates in Modules. - Course Contact: Students will turn in assignments and essays via Canvas.
 They will communicate with the instructor via email at adamsandel@yahoo.com.
-(This email is checked more often than the Canvas email.) - Response Time: Monday through Friday, between 9:00 am and 6:00 pm, the instructor will respond to student emails and questions within 24 hours. - School Updates: Pay close attention to updates that are sent to you from the college via email.
+(This email is checked more often than the Canvas email.)

+- Email Hours: Monday through Friday, between 9:00 am and 6:00 pm, the instructor will respond to student emails and questions within 24 hours. - School Updates: Pay close attention to updates that are sent to you from the college via email.